pandeySAN/IITB_Theme/README.md

 # IITB Drupal Theme

-A modern and responsive custom Drupal 10/11 theme designed specifically for events such as **Mapathon**, developed by the **FOSSEE GIS team at IIT Bombay**.
-It supports Layout Builder, is highly configurable, and features dynamic sections for banners, logos, social icons, and more.
+A modern and responsive custom Drupal 10/11 theme designed for events like **Mapathon**, developed by the **FOSSEE GIS team at IIT Bombay**.
+It supports Layout Builder, offers flexible configuration, and features dynamic sections for banners, logos, social icons, and more.

 ---

-## 🤖 Key Features
+## 🔑 Key Features

-* **Drupal 10 & 11 compatible**
+* **Compatible with Drupal 10 & 11**
 * Based on the **Classy** base theme
-* **Layout Builder support** for flexible content structure
+* **Layout Builder** support for flexible content structure
-* Highly **customizable theme settings** through UI
+* **Customizable theme settings** via the UI
-* Dynamic configuration of:
+* Dynamically configurable:

   * Top logos
   * Hero banner and overlay images
   * Action buttons ("Click Here", "Register")
-  * Partners and Knowledge Partner logos
+  * Partner and Knowledge Partner logos
   * Social media icons (Facebook, Instagram, Twitter/X, LinkedIn)
   * Process flow image and modal popup
 * Responsive and accessible design
-* Popup modal support for displaying statistics or maps
+* Popup modal for displaying maps or statistics

 ---